 You want to get the most out of your ad dollars, so your keywords have to do some heavy lifting for you.
 Paired with the right ad copy, keywords can catch a visitor’s attention and connect with their needs.
 This feature in SpyFu lets you see the evolution of an advertiser’s copy (and keyword picks) so you know what worked best and what fell flat.

-Anytime during your keyword research in SpyFu, click on the Ad History option.
+Anytime during your domain research in SpyFu, click on the Ad History option.
 (You can also navigate directly to the Ad History tab under PPC research.)
-This opens a roster of domains that have advertised on that word before.

 The results that you get when you type a domain include every ad variation that domain has used on every keyword it ever ran.